Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

     On the remote machine, make sure to run `pip install quacc[tblite]`.
 Then run the following example, adjusting the configuration as necessary for your machine.

     First we initialize a Parsl configuration.
-For this example, we will request 2 Slurm jobs (blocks), each of which will run tasks over 2 nodes that will be dynamically scaled
+For this example, we will request 2 Slurm jobs (blocks), each of which will run tasks over 2 nodes that will be dynamically scaled.

     ```python
     import parsl